LTOssian/test-iHoover/README.md

 # iHoover

-Time : approximately 4 to 5 hours over a day
+Time : approximately 4 hours during a day.

+## Goal

+Build an application to input a room's dimensions, a vacuum cleaner's initial position and a list of instructions.
+We must know the final position of the vacuum cleaner.

+## Installation

 `git clone https://github.com/LTOssian/test-iHoover.git`

-installation : `npm i`
+ `npm i`

+## Usage and testing

 run tests : `npm test`
 run the program : `npm start`
+You can use the unit tests describing the Controller class to see the application in action.
+Or you can start the program and enter your own credentials.

-Techn used :
+## Technologies used :

 - NodeJS
 - TypeScript